Cash Back Rating: | 4.5 / 5 |

 Why you might want the Citi Custom Cash Card

-This cash back card from Citi carries an impressive rewards rate in popular categories like groceries, dining and gas, but streamlines earning rewards by automatically giving you cash back in whichever category you’ve spent the most in each billing cycle.
-Since the card adapts to your spending habits, there’s no need to enroll in rotating categories or commit to a bonus spending category year-round.
-However, you may want to plan ahead to do a majority of your spending in a single category each billing cycle.
+This cash back card from Citi carries an impressive rewards rate in popular categories like groceries, dining and gas, but simplifies the earning process by automatically giving you the highest rate in whichever eligible category you’ve spent the most in each billing cycle.
+This means there’s no need to enroll in rotating categories or commit to a bonus spending category year-round.
+However, you may want to plan to do the majority of your spending in a single category each billing cycle to capture maximum value.

 See related: How do cash back credit cards work?